-IVOL is a first-of-its kind fixed income ETF which seeks to hedge the risk of increased fixed income volatility and rising inflation and to profit from rising long-term interest rates or falling short-term interest rates, while providing inflation-protected income.
+IVOL is a fixed income ETF that seeks to hedge relative interest rate movements, whether these movements arise from falling short-term interest rates or rising long-term interest rates, and to benefit from market stress when fixed income volatility increases, while providing the potential for enhanced inflation-protected income.

 What makes IVOL unique is that it is long interest rate volatility via its access to the OTC fixed income options market.
-No other active or passive ETF has provided its investors access to this market before.
+It is the first ETF to provide its investors access to this market.
 This access is the key to IVOL's many applications and allows it to potentially benefit from normalization of the yield curve while seeking to provide inflation-protection.